Skip to main content

 Happily for ordinary mortals, Vanderbilt’s expression of his egotism in bronze was an exception among nineteenth-century plutocrats.
 Instead of erecting statues to themselves, these men of fortune largely sought to attach their names to things that were both grand and useful, serving the public as well as the vanity of their creators.
 New York City alone is filled with these efforts.
 Carnegie Hall, Cooper Union, Rockefeller University, Paley Park, and the Whitney and Guggenheim museums are just a few.

 But Frank Winfield Woolworth, the greatest merchant of his day, was, like Vanderbilt, an exception among the monument builders of the Gilded Age.
 And like Vanderbilt, he was not much given to charity.
 He had made a great fortune a nickel at a time, and he was accustomed to watching those nickels carefully.
-Worth sixty-five million dollars, he was perfectly willing to keep his office staff late while he tracked down an unaccounted-for quarter missing from his change purse.
+Worth $65,000,000, he was perfectly willing to keep his office staff late while he tracked down an unaccounted-for quarter missing from his change purse.

-For Woolworth it wasn’t enough that his monument be grand, like Vanderbilt’s bronze, or grand and useful, like Carnegie’s concert hall.
+For Woolworth, it wasn’t enough that his monument be grand, like Vanderbilt’s bronze, or grand and useful, like Carnegie’s concert hall.
 It wasn’t even enough that it be grand and useful and beautiful, like the New York Public Library.
 Woolworth wanted his monument to be all that and profitable too.
 The man who invented the five-and-dime had every intention of building a moneymaking monument to carry his name down through the ages.

 Woolworth’s genius had been in seeing the possibilities in the low end of retailing.
-In 1879 he had set out on his own with $410 and opened a store in Lancaster, Pennsylvania.
+In 1879, he had set out on his own with $410 and opened a store in Lancaster, Pennsylvania.
 He stocked it with “Yankee notions,” the thread and needles and cheap tin cookware that peddlers had carried around rural America before the coming of the railroads.
 Nothing in Woolworth’s store cost more than a nickel, and it was an immediate success.
 By the end of the next year he had two stores (and had raised his price limit to ten cents, hence the “five-and-dime”).
-By 1889 he had 12; by 1899, 54.
-In 1909 he owned 238 stores, and his was the best-known name in American retailing.
+By 1889, he had 12; by 1899, 54.
+In 1909, he owned 238 stores, and his was the best-known name in American retailing.

 While Woolworth was by then an enormously rich man, he was dissatisfied.
 His name was associated with good value and utility, but it was also, inevitably, associated with cheap goods, and Woolworth was sensitive on the subject.
 When the company moved into new and luxurious offices in New York in 1905, Woolworth exulted that “the five and ten cent business is no longer a Cheap John affair.”
 But the offices were rented, not owned by the company.
 Woolworth wanted his own building, one grand enough to proclaim to the world the glory of his name.
 Although he thought the Houses of Parliament in London to be the most beautiful building complex in the world and wanted his to be likewise in the Gothic style, Woolworth also wanted his building to be one of the new skyscrapers.

-By the end of the nineteenth century two technologies, steel construction and the electric elevator, had come together and made the skyscraper possible.
+By the end of the nineteenth century, two technologies, steel construction and the electric elevator, had come together and made the skyscraper possible.
 Masonry buildings cannot be much more than ten stories high because the necessary thickness of their walls is a function of their height.
 But steel could soar to the sky.
 When the electric elevator was introduced in 1889 and made unlimited vertical transportation possible, buildings in New York, in Chicago, and elsewhere began to do exactly that.

-At the turn of the century a new world’s-tallest-building was going up every few years, and the word skyline entered the English language in 1896.
+At the turn of the century, a new world’s-tallest-building was going up every few years, and the word skyline entered the English language in 1896.
 By 1910 the world’s tallest was the Metropolitan Life Tower on New York’s Madison Square, seven hundred feet high and modeled after the campanile in Venice’s St. Mark’s Square.

 Woolworth began to buy land on Broadway, across from the southern tip of City Hall Park, and he hired the architect Cass Gilbert, whose Gothic-style design for a building at 90 West Street he admired.
-At first Woolworth envisioned a building of moderate height, at least by skyscraper standards, perhaps twenty-five stories.
+At first, Woolworth envisioned a building of moderate height, at least by skyscraper standards, perhaps twenty-five stories.
 Under Gilbert’s prodding, however, Woolworth’s ideas began to expand.
 The architect sent a surveyor out to find out exactly how tall the Metropolitan Life Tower was and then told his employer how high he had to go in order to have the world’s tallest building bear the name of Woolworth.
 Woolworth was aware of the advertising value and soon went along with the idea.
 Gilbert ended up designing a building 792 feet tall.
-Completed in 1913, it held the altitude record for fully sixteen years until it was finally surpassed by the Chrysler Building in 1929.
+Completed in 1913, it held the altitude record for fully 16 years until it was finally surpassed by the Chrysler Building in 1929.

 Woolworth, who knew a great deal about retailing but little, if anything, about building skyscrapers, supervised everything closely anyway, making a thorough pest of himself with Gilbert and Louis Horowitz, the contractor.
 At one point he even suggested that since Gilbert and Horowitz were lucky to be connected with so prestigious a building, they should cut their fees.
 (Needless to say, they did no such thing.)